scaraclette/Pizza-App/README.md

 $ python3 manage.py runserver
 ```
 # Other notes
-Personal touch: this project has an added Stripe API for payment method.
+Personal touch: this project has an added Stripe API for payment method.<br>
+Future implementations: project could have an added delivery method by extending user field with address